Faculty Research Associate — Ph.D., University of Michigan

 Leticia J. Marteleto (Ph.D., Sociology, University of Michigan) is an Associate Professor in the Department of Sociology and a Faculty Research Associate of the Population Research Center at The University of Texas at Austin.
+She is also a research affiliate at the Lozano Long Institute of Latin American Studies at the same university.
+She is currently serving as Associate Chair of the Department of Sociology.
 Marteleto was formerly Assistant Professor in the School of Education at the University of Michigan and a Research Associate at the Population Studies Center and Institute for Social Research at the same institution.
 Prior to that, she taught at the Federal University of Minas Gerais in Brazil, where she researched issues related to social demography and education.
 Marteleto has provided consultancy to several organizations, including the United Nations and the Brazilian Ministries of Education and Social Development.
+Her research has been funded by The Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), the National Science Foundation (NSF), The Mellon Foundation, among others.
 Her current research explores the influence of social context and transitions to adulthood on educational inequality in Brazil and in South Africa.
 One ongoing project examines the school predictors of educational inequity in Latin America.
-Marteleto’s recent research has appeared in Demography, Population and Development Review and Studies in Family Planning.
+Marteleto’s recent research has appeared in Demography, Journal of Marriage and Family, Population and Development Review, Social Forces, Sociology of Education, Research in Social Statification and Mobility and Studies in Family Planning.

-Marteleto, Letícia J. and Fernando Andrade*.
+Marteleto, Letícia J. and Fernando Andrade.
+2014.
 “The Educational Achievement of Brazilian Adolescents: Cultural Capital and the Interactions between Families and Schools.’’
-Sociology of Education.
-Forthcoming.
+Sociology of Education 87(1): 16-35.

 Marteleto, Letícia J. and Molly Dondero*.
 2013.
 “Maternal Age at First Birth and Adolescent Education in Brazil.”
 Demographic Research 28:793-820.